MrLeonardo/sirepi.github.io/_posts/2015-09-22-mwd-thunderball.md

 lesson: mwd#2
 images: mwd-thunderball
 ---
 Second episode of Made with Duality!
-This time, get ready for...
+This time, get ready for some shocking action...
 <!--more-->

 #### Thunderball